dreamescalator/ytdl-playlist.py/README.md

 # ytdl-playlist.py
-An  automation script to download video playlists using ytdl; written in python.
+A tiny automation script to download video playlists using ytdl; written in python.

 # Dependencies:
 This requires having the ytdl CLI client installed.
 For more information see: